happy-heron/happy-heron.github.io/content/_index.md

 #Details for the box below the banner
 [services]
   title = "Summer Camp"
-  text = "We offer several different locations, see our [locations page](https://midshorestem.org/locations/)!" map_location = "Saint Michaels, Maryland"
+  text = "We offer several different locations, see our [locations page](https://midshorestem.org/locations/)!
+Below is a mapbox of our original location in Easton" map_location = "Easton, Maryland"

 [feature_icons]
   #These feature icons look best if there's an even number of them.